 Plastic Mat Products: Composite Mats, a.k.a Poly Mats, HDPE mats, Plastic Road Mats

 Select Mat serves the entire Continental USA, which means we can meet your construction mat needs wherever you are.
-We have provide road matting, pipeline solutions, and wood utility poles in all of the following states: TX, AL, IL, KS, LA, MS, MO, NE, NJ, NM, NC, OH, OK, PA, SC, VA, and WV.
+We have provide road matting and pipeline solutions in all of the following states: TX, AL, IL, KS, LA, MS, MO, NE, NJ, NM, NC, OH, OK, PA, SC, VA, and WV.

 There are 5 total types of construction mats, all of which are available for purchase from Select Mat: